gjbex/Training-sessions/docs/README.md

 # Training sessions

-This is a (non-exhaustive) list of trainings offered on a regular basis by the VSC, but also to research institutes and companies.
+This is a (non-exhaustive) list of training sessions offered on a regular basis by the VSC, but also to research institutes and companies.

-All of these trainings can be tailored to the audience if required, and ad-hoc trainings are possible as well.
+All of these training sessions can be tailored to the audience if required, and ad-hoc training sessions are possible as well.

 For many sessions, a dedicated website has been created that provides detailed information, as well as a link to a GitHub repository that